gchure/phd/src/chapter_07/section_04_delta_F_inference.md

 $\sigma$ is more likely to be slightly overestimated in some cases.
 The shrinkage parameter for $\mu$ (red points) is very tightly distributed about $1.0$, indicating that the prior is being strongly informed by the data.
-The shrinkage is more broadly distributed for for $\sigma$ with a minimum value of $\approx 0.5$.
+The shrinkage is more broadly distributed for  $\sigma$ with a minimum value of $\approx 0.5$.
 However, the median shrinkage for
 $\sigma$ is $\approx 0.9$, indicating that half of the inferences shrank the prior distribution by at least 90\%.
 While we could revisit the model